 - Using prepaid cards that can be used up to the agreed-upon limit

-If, for instance, more and more of your business travelers increasingly using expense for on-demand car services, it may be time to integrate this new supply base into your travel policy.
+If, for instance, more and more of your business travellers increasingly using expense for on-demand car services, it may be time to integrate this new supply base into your travel policy.
 On the other hand, it could also be time to remind employees of your existing policy, negotiated rates and regulations that govern spending behaviors.

 Additional insight and information can help travel mangers best estimate the financial impact of each and every business trip.
 This information, in turn, can help guide them to an improved understanding of their entire travel program.